CAROLINE HURRY spends a wild night under the stars with a gourmet genet, soft rain, and champagne

 It’s a fitting finale to such a memorable night!
 Take a bough!

-- Tinga Lodge in the Lion Sands Game Reserve opened a new family suite in August that accommodates children from the age of six, and sleeps four guests.
+- Tinga Lodge in the Lion Sands Game Reserve now have a family suite that accommodates children from the age of six, and sleeps four guests.